saewynn/Team-5DeBuggers/README.md

 # Team-5DeBuggers
     AVC ip 10.140.111.87

+Things we need to fix after we have completed the AVC (when we do get another chance):
+The battery
+The coding
+The wiring

 Week 1 Checklist:
 - [x]  Ei Htoo(E2): Writing up the AVC Task Plan
 - [x]  E2: Writing weekly updates/ checklists